vincentnawrocki/aws-tooling/README.md

 This repo contains few tools inpired by problem I faced, and tried to automate to ease my life.

+## Disclaimer

+**Many other tools might do the same, better, faster, stronger (, harder?).
+Objective is to develop some tool to automate some stuff and for the pleasure of development.**

 ## all-region-modifier

 ### What is it?